intel/trustauthority-cli/README.md

   b.
 TENANT_ID="< Id of the Tenant >"  (The Tenant Id can be overridden from CLI) <br>
 - run "./tenantctl-{version}.bin".
 This will install the CLI to your system.
 - use the CLI: tenantctl < command > < resource >
+- export AMBER_API_KEY=<subscription key>.
+This needs to be done before running any of the CLI commands.

 Note: If behind a proxy, add the Amber FQDN to NO_PROXY environment variable.